What is STI? RASSTI vs ROSY

 As a simple rule…if LANL affiliation, then submit it to for review!

-If in doubt, use RASSTI, there is no harm in getting LA numbers.
-For special situations or further classification questions, contact the Classification Office at dchelp@lanl.gov.
+For special situations or further classification questions, contact the Classification Office at https://fpprod.lanl.gov/mrcgi/dchelp.pl.

 • Answered By Brian Cain